julien-arino/omni-course/SLIDES_MD/2022-10-OMNI-02-basic-math-epi.md

 - Incidence includes two main components:
   - a denumeration of the number of contacts taking place
   - a description of the probability that such a contact, when it takes place, results in the transmission of the pathogen
-- Choosing an appropriate function is hard and probably one of the flunkiest part of epidemic modelling
+- Choosing an appropriate function is hard and probably one of the flunkiest parts of epidemic modelling

 ---